Live Chat

 The Live Chat page shows:

-- Number of agents currently online
+- Number of agents currently online (updates in real-time)

 - Your personal availability status